Non-density of stable mappings on non-compact manifolds: Introduction

 \section{Introduction}

-In the middle of the twentieth century, Whitney conjectured that the set consisting of all stable mappings would always be dense in the appropriate space of $C^\infty$ mappings, and this conjecture came to be known as the ``strong conjecture" (see for example \cite{Levine1971}).
+In the middle of the twentieth century, Whitney conjectured that the set consisting of all stable mappings would always be dense in the appropriate space of $C^\infty$ mappings, and this conjecture came to be known as the ``strong conjecture'' (see for example \cite{Levine1971}).
 However, Thom showed that the set is not necessarily dense in all pairs of dimensions of manifolds.
-Then, around 1970, in a celebrated series \cite{Mather1968,Mather1968b,Mather1969,Mather1969b,Mather1970,Mather1971}, Mather established a significant theory on the stability of $C^\infty$ mappings and gave a characterization of the density of stable mappings in the case where the source manifold is compact as in the following theorem.
-In what follows, unless otherwise stated, all manifolds and mappings belong to class $C^\infty$, and all manifolds are without boundary and assumed to have countable bases.
-For manifolds $N$ and $P$, we denote the space of all mappings of $N$ into $P$ with the Whitney $C^\infty$ topology by $C^\infty(N,P)$ (for the definition of Whitney $C^\infty$ topology, see for example \cite{Golubitsky1973}). \begin{theorem}[\cite{Mather1971}] Let $N$ be a compact manifold of dimension $n$, and $P$ be a manifold of dimension $p$.
-Then, the set consisting of all stable mappings is dense in $C^\infty(N,P)$ if and only if the pair $(n,p)$ satisfies one of the following conditions. \begin{enumerate}[$(1)$] \item $n<\frac{6}{7}p+\frac{8}{7}$ and $p-n\geq 4$ \item $n<\frac{6}{7}p+\frac{9}{7}$ and $3\geq p-n\geq 0$ \item $p<8$ and $p-n=-1$ \item $p<6$ and $p-n=-2$ \item $p<7$ and $p-n\leq-3$ \end{enumerate} \end{theorem} A dimension pair $(n,p)$ is called a \emph{nice dimension} if $(n,p)$ satisfies one of the conditions (1)--(5) in \cref{thm:mather}.
+Then, around 1970, in a celebrated series \cite{Mather1968,Mather1968b,Mather1969,Mather1969b,Mather1970,Mather1971}, Mather established a significant theory on the stability of $C^\infty$ mappings and gave a characterization of the density of proper stable mappings in the set of all proper mappings (see \cref{thm:mather}).

+In what follows, unless otherwise stated, all manifolds and mappings belong to class $C^\infty$, and all manifolds are without boundary and assumed to have a countable basis.
+For manifolds $N$ and $P$, we denote the space of all mappings of $N$ into $P$ (resp., the space of all proper mappings of $N$ into $P$) with the Whitney $C^\infty$ topology by $C^\infty(N,P)$ (resp., $C^\infty_{pr}(N,P)$).
+For the definition of Whitney $C^\infty$ topology, see for example \cite{Golubitsky1973}. \begin{theorem}[\cite{Mather1971}] Let $N$ and $P$ be manifolds of dimensions $n$ and $p$, respectively.
+Then, the set consisting of all proper stable mappings is dense in $C^\infty_{pr}(N,P)$ if and only if the pair $(n,p)$ satisfies one of the following conditions. \begin{enumerate}[$(1)$] \item $n<\frac{6}{7}p+\frac{8}{7}$ and $p-n\geq 4$ \item $n<\frac{6}{7}p+\frac{9}{7}$ and $3\geq p-n\geq 0$ \item $p<8$ and $p-n=-1$ \item $p<6$ and $p-n=-2$ \item $p<7$ and $p-n\leq-3$ \end{enumerate} \end{theorem} A dimension pair $(n,p)$ is called \emph{nice} if $(n,p)$ satisfies one of the conditions (1)--(5) in \cref{thm:mather}.
+Note that in \cref{thm:mather} if $N$ is compact, then we have $C^\infty_{pr}(N,P)=C^\infty(N,P)$.
+Thus, \cref{thm:mather} yields a characterization of the density of stable mappings in $C^\infty(N,P)$ in the case where $N$ is compact.